‘It’s been a rough year’: An anxious Seattle agonizes over presidential election results

 “May Biden win,” Andral said.

+In downtown Seattle, at least two groups of demonstrators took to the streets Tuesday night, spurred by the momentum of election night but still focused on demands that they’ve called for all summer: racial justice and an end to police brutality.
+Seattle police issued dispersal orders and reported making at least eight arrests as of about 10:20 p.m., alleging crimes including pedestrian interference, criminal mischief and assault on an officer.

-On Tuesday evening at the Federal Way Performing Arts and Event Center, about 75 people stood in a line that wrapped around the outside of the voting center.
+On Tuesday evening at the Federal Way Performing Arts and Event Center, about 75 people stood in a line at the pop-up voting center.
 Some people had never received their ballot in the mail, and others wanted to ensure that they had registered to vote.

 Gustav Cadet, originally from Haiti, was voting for the first time.
 Although he’s been a U.S. citizen since 2011, casting a ballot in Haiti or in Washington had never interested Cadet.
-This year, some friends had convinced him that it was time to cast his first vote.

 “I need some change,” said Cadet, who lost his job during the pandemic.